django-cms/djangocms-frontend/docs/source/reference/template-filters.rst

     slot, ``children`` returns the component's own children; unlike ``{% childplugins %}``, which returns rendered HTML, it returns the instances themselves.
-That lets a template iterate the same children more than once — a tab nav and the tab panes, say — and render their fields and bodies itself.
+That lets a template iterate the same children more than once — a tab nav and the tab panes, say — and render their fields and bodies themselves.

     The ``plugin_type`` may be given with or without the ``Plugin`` suffix, so both ``"TabItem"`` and ``"TabItemPlugin"`` resolve to the same type.
 Omitting